madanyc/workfront-learn.en/help/reporting/basic-reporting/create-reports-with-charts.md

 In this video, you will learn:

 * How charts can improve the visualization of data
-* How to use Workfront’s chart tools
+* How to use Workfront's chart tools

 >[!VIDEO](https://video.tv.adobe.com/v/335155/?quality=12)